mesosphere/marathon-autoscale/README.md

-    AS_COOL_DOWN_FACTOR # how many times should we poll before scaling down AS_SCALE_UP_FACTOR # how many times should we pole before scaling up AS_INTERVAL # how often should we poll in seconds AS_VERBOSE # verbose logging for debugging
+    AS_COOL_DOWN_FACTOR # how many times should we poll before scaling down AS_SCALE_UP_FACTOR # how many times should we pole before scaling up AS_INTERVAL # how often should we poll in seconds AS_MIN_RANGE # minimum range of the scaling modes dimension AS_MAX_RANGE # maximum range of the scaling modes dimension AS_VERBOSE # verbose logging for debugging

 If you are using an authentication: